ziqinyeow/Depression-ML-Problem/README.md

 to build our web application.

-Seem's like some model perform inaccurately especially vision model, we are not going to chose the models to build our web applications.
+Seem's like some models perform inaccurately, especially vision models; we are not going to choose the models to build our web applications.
 Only tabular and language model will be used in the web application.

-We will be using Next.js and some of the amazing tool to build this web applications.
+We will be using Next.js and some of the amazing tools to build the web application.

 [Web App](https://deprai.vercel.app/) \
 [Web GitHub](https://github.com/ziqinyeow/depr.ai)